Naming the Proposal

 Total DC Watts – Shows total DC watts for all drawn reports based on NREL DC watts per square foot average data.

-White box – Adjust position and zoom to ensure property is within the white border guideline; this denotes the area that will be displayed in the proposal.
+White box – Adjust position and zoom to ensure the property is within the white border guideline; this denotes the area that will be displayed in the proposal.

 1. Arrays should not intersect with each other.